katcipis/sophia/notes/books/seven-concurrency.md

 One of the concurrent "models" on the book is Clojure's approach using the concept of separating identity from state + atoms.

-Identity/state separation is a fancy work for something very like copy on write.
+Identity/state separation is a fancy word for something very like copy on write.
 It is not the same implementation, but it depends on the same idea to be implemented.